Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • peptic ulcer;

-• bleeding from varicose veins of the rectum;
+• bleeding from varicose hemorrhoidal veins of the rectum;

 • erosive processes in the mucous membrane of the esophagus;

-• increased bleeding of the gums (periodontitis and gingivitis).
+• increased bleeding of gums (periodontitis and gingivitis).

-The chronic form of anemia is most often observed in women due to bleeding against the background of inflammatory processes of the reproductive organs:
+The chronic form of anemia is most often observed in women due to bleeding due to inflammatory processes reproductive organs:

 Degrees of anemia: mild, moderate, severe

 Anemia has 4 degrees of severity.
-A classification of this kind is based on indicators of the level of hemoglobin in the patient's blood:
+This type of classification is based on the level of hemoglobin in the patient’s blood:

-• mild degree - hemoglobin is below the permissible norm, but not less than 90 g / l;
+• mild degree - hemoglobin is lower permissible norm, but not less than 90g/l;

-• severe degree - the level of blood cells up to 70 g / l;
+• severe degree - blood cell level up to 70 g/l;

 In addition to the above forms, there are 2 types of posthemorrhagic anemia: